arvenjadeaguilar/cellagri-cms/src/pages/blog/2019-03-14-cubiq-foods-future-fields-bring-cellular-agriculture-to-spain-and-canada.md

 [**Cubiq Foods**](//www.cubiqfoods.com) (www.cubiqfoods.com) is a new startup that uses cellular agriculture (‘cell ag’) to grow cell-based animal fats.
 Based in Barcelona, Spain, Cubiq Foods raised a _massive_ **$13.6 million (€12 million)** to complete their round of funding in [January](//www.cell.ag/january-2019-month-in-review/).
 The round of funding was led by Moira Capital Partners, a Spanish private equity firm.
 Founded by Dr. Raquel Revilla and Andrés Montefeltro, Cubiq Foods aims to produce a sustainable and healthy source of **cell-based animal fats** through their propriety system.

 Meanwhile, in Canada, [**Future Fields**](//www.futurefields.io/) (www.futurefields.io) is a new and early-stage startup in Edmonton.
-Based in the cattle-heavy province of Alberta, Future Fields was founded by Dr. Matt Anderson-Baron and Lejjy Garbour to produce **cell-based chicken meat** to help meet the growing global demand for meat.
+Based in the cattle-heavy province of Alberta, Future Fields was founded by Dr. Matt Anderson-Baron and Lejjy Gafour to produce **cell-based chicken meat** to help meet the growing global demand for meat.

 I had the opportunity to speak with the co-founders of Cubiq Foods and Matt Anderson-Baron of Future Fields about how they first learned about the field.
 And why they thought that this was the right time to enter the field.